 On this page

-- Make sure the valve is closed tightly.
+- Before handling the cylinder, make sure the valve is properly closed.

-- Avoid contact with liquid propane, as it can cause frostbite.
+- Avoid skin contact with liquid propane as it may cause frostbite.

-- Wear protective gloves while making or breaking connections
+- Wear the appropriate protective gloves while connecting or disconnecting a cylinder to equipment.

 - Exchange removable cylinders outdoors or in well-ventilated areas, away from sources of ignition.

 - Close the cylinder valve before disconnecting the cylinder from forklifts.

 - Make sure that only qualified persons repair cylinders and forklift fuel systems.

 - For repairs, use only components that agencies such as the CSA Group (Canadian Standards Association) have approved.